-BD1.
-Prior to construction of the subdivision's residential homes, designated through approved planning procedures, the following conditions must be met and approved through the Building Official: a.
-Street signs shall be installed at each street intersection and approved per the public works design specifications and their required approvals. b.
-All public access roads and alleys shall be complete to "Base Lift" for access the residential home sites. c.
-All public and service utilities to the private building lots must be installed, tested and approved by the City of Wilsonville's Engineering/Public Works Department or other service utility designee. d.
-All required fire hydrants and the supporting piping system shall be installed tested, and approved by the Fire Code Official prior to model home construction.
-(OFC 507.5).
-BD2.
-New and existing buildings shall have approved address numbers.
+- BD1.
+Prior to construction of the subdivision's residential homes, designated through approved planning procedures, the following conditions must be met and approved through the Building Official: - a.
+Street signs shall be installed at each street intersection and approved per the public works design specifications and their required approvals. - b.
+All public access roads and alleys shall be complete to "Base Lift" for access to the residential home sites. - c.
+All public and service utilities to the private building lots must be installed, tested and approved by the City of Wilsonville's Engineering/Public Works Department or other service utility designee. - d.
+All required fire hydrants and the supporting piping system shall be installed, tested, and approved by the Fire Code Official prior to model home construction.
+(OFC 507.5). - New and existing buildings shall have approved address labeled.
 Building numbers or approved building identification shall be placed in a position that is plainly legible and visible from the street or road fronting the property, including monument signs.
 These numbers shall contrast with their background.
 Numbers shall be a minimum of 4 inches high with a minimum stroke width of 1/2 inch.
-(OFC 505.1) Provide a physical address on the new home, as well as near the intersection of the private drive/alley and public road visible from the approach of the private drive/alley.
+(OFC 505.1) Provide a physical address on the new home, as well as near the intersection of the private drive and public road visible from any approaches by a monument, pole or other sign used to identify the structure.
+(ORSC R319)